mimansoor/options_zero_game/Options_Zero_Game.md

-# ✨ Options-Zero-Game: A High-Fidelity Reinforcement Learning Environment for Autonomous Options Trading
+# ✨ Options-Zero-Game: A Hierarchical RL Environment for Autonomous Options Trading

-**Options-Zero-Game** is a modular, and feature-rich reinforcement learning environment designed for training an autonomous options trading agent.
-Built within the [LightZero](https://github.com/opendilab/LightZero) framework, it leverages the powerful **MuZero** algorithm to learn, plan, and navigate a complex and realistic options market without prior knowledge of its rules.
+**Options-Zero-Game** is a feature-rich reinforcement learning environment designed for training a high-level, autonomous options trading agent.
+Built within the [LightZero](https://github.com/opendilab/LightZero) framework, it leverages the powerful **MuZero** algorithm to learn, plan, and make strategic decisions in a complex and realistic options market.

-The environment is architected to be a state-of-the-art research platform, featuring a dynamic and stochastic market, a sophisticated action space with intelligent adjustments, and a rich, high-dimensional observation space augmented by a hierarchical **"Council of Experts"**—a suite of specialized, pre-trained neural networks that provide the agent with deep market insights.
+The core innovation of this architecture is its **hierarchical action space**.
+The RL agent does not execute trades directly; instead, it acts as a **strategic portfolio manager**.
+It analyzes the market using a sophisticated "Council of Experts" and decides on a high-level intent (e.g., `OPEN_BULLISH_POSITION`).
+A rule-based "Resolver" then takes this intent and executes the best-fit tactical trade (e.g., `OPEN_BULL_PUT_SPREAD`), freeing the agent to focus on mastering market dynamics and high-level strategy.

 ---

 ## 🏛️ Architectural Overview

-The environment is designed with a clean separation of concerns, managed by a central orchestrator that interacts with the LightZero RL framework.
-The core principle is that each component is an expert in its domain, from market physics to financial mathematics.
+The environment is built on a decoupled, hierarchical decision-making process.
+The MuZero agent forms a strategic opinion, which a tactical resolver then executes.
+This modularity allows for rapid experimentation with new trading strategies without retraining the core agent.

 ```mermaid
 graph TD